jaredboynton/postman-saml-auth-router/README.md

 ### Platform-Specific Deployment

 Only two potential configs necessary (three if you count linux).
-No network configs, no network admins; the same team deploying the Purple App does this too.
+No network configs, no network admins; the same team deploying the Postman Enterprise Applicaiton does this too.

 **macOS (JAMF)**
 ```bash